 Usage

-directory of your project.
-In this file, we need to specify:
+A new workflow file has to be defined by YAML syntax and placed in the .github/workflows directory of your project.
+In this workflow file, we need to specify:

 For the first time in LiveChat projects, we used GitHub Actions to solve the problem of broken links in our documentation.
 Due to the size of the API docs, it was very difficult to manually ensure each redirect was valid and working.
-As we mentioned before, GitHub Actions lets us specify the scheduled time as a trigger to a workflow, which proved to be very handy in our case.
-In addition, we used two external actions: lychee-action

-to create a GitHub Issue based on the output of the first action.
-Take a look at the full example below.
+Take a look at the full workflow file example below.

 name: Links